morelir/Natours/README.md

 ## Bookings

 - Only regular users can book tours (make a payment).
-- Regular users can not book thesame tour twice.
+- Regular users can not book the same tour twice.
 - Regular users can see all the tours thay have booked.
 - An admin user or a lead-guide can see every booking on the app.
 - An admin user or a lead-guide can delete any booking.
 - An admin user or a lead-guide can create a booking (manually, without payment).
-- An admin user or a lead-guide can not create a bookng for thesame user twice.
+- An admin user or a lead-guide can not create a bookng for the same user twice.
 - An admin user or a lead-guide can edit any booking.

 ## Reviews